-In order to assist our students in becoming responsible college students, we have created the following guidelines for students to follow.
+In order to assist our students in becoming responsible college students, we have created the following expectations and responsibilities for students to follow.
 It is our intention that this will assist students in understanding "best practices" in requesting the help they need and completing their assignments on time.

-- All assignments are to be completed and turned in according to the instructions provided by faculty. - > Students must frequently check the syllabus to keep focused on when assignments and tests are due. - > Students must learn to effectively use the Black Board Learn (BBL) system.
+- ➤ All assignments are to be completed and turned in according to the instructions provided by faculty. - > Students must learn to effectively use the Canvas system. - > Students must frequently check the syllabus and Canvas to keep focused on when assignments and tests are due. - > Students must frequently check Canvas to access guided notes and other materials to help them be more successful in their classes. - > Students will receive assignment support from CCS staff and mentors in designated academic support labs prior to the due date of the assignment, however it is the responsibility of the student to advocate for assistance, accept assistance and critical feedback, and to manage their assignments.

+Revised July 2023

-- > Students must frequently check BBL to access guided notes and other materials to help them be more successful in their classes. - > Students will receive assignment support from CCS staff and mentors in designated academic support labs prior to the due date of the assignment. - All assignments that have not been completed during academic support labs will become the responsibility of the student to do independently as homework.
-There is adequate time to complete assignments in the academic support lab, providing the student is using this time wisely. - Late assignments are not accepted. - Any student caught cheating will receive a zero for that assignment, and no participation points for that day in that class.
+- All assignments that have not been completed during academic support labs will become the responsibility of the student to do independently as homework.
+There is adequate time to complete assignments in the academic support lab, providing the student is using this time wisely. - Late assignments are not accepted for grade, but students must still complete as the assignment is part of their final portfolio of work. - Any student caught cheating or not being honest, or signing an instructor's name, will receive a zero for that assignment, and no participation points for that day in that class.
 An incident report will also be recorded in the student's file.
-If the student continues to cheat, he/she may not be allowed to continue attending the class and receive a failing grade for the semester.

-"I deserve to be here!"
-Victoria Swint

-- If a student's conduct is disruptive or irresponsible, he/she may be asked to leave the class that day, or for a specified amount of time determined by the faculty.
-Any assignments due that day will receive a zero, and no participation points will be granted for the duration that the student is not in class. - > Should the student's conduct continue to be disruptive or irresponsible, he/she will not be allowed to continue to attend the class, and receive a failing grade for the semester, and the student could possibly be dismissed from the program. - > Students must check their KSU email daily. - The Remind App is crucial to ensure the student is safe and getting the assistance needed.
-Students must use their Remind App to request assistance from an instructor, or to make social plans with a mentor. - A student must respond when CCS staff has sent a message through email or the Remind App. - > Students must maintain a minimum cumulative GPA of 2.0
+If the student continues to cheat, they may not be allowed to continue attending the class and receive a failing grade for the semester. - ➤ If a student's conduct and/or attitude is disruptive or irresponsible, including refusal to follow safety protocols, they may be asked to leave the class that day, or for a specified amount of time determined by the faculty.
+Any assignments due that day will receive a zero, and no participation points will be granted for the duration that the student is not in class. - > Should the student's conduct and/or attitude continue to be disruptive or irresponsible, they will not be allowed to continue to attend the class, and receive a failing grade for the semester, and the student could possibly be dismissed from the program. - > Students must check their KSU email daily. - > The Team App is crucial to ensure the student is safe and getting the assistance needed.
+Students must use their Team App to request assistance from an instructor, or to make social plans with a mentor.
+This means their phone must be kept charged and on so communication can occur at any time necessary. - ➤ A student must respond when CCS staff has sent a message through email or the Team App. - > Students must maintain a minimum cumulative GPA of 2.0